Japan lifts travel ban for 106 countries

 Conclusion on lifting the entry ban

-Anyone who was looking forward to finally entering Japan after the Japanese government’s announcement was unfortunately wrong.
+Anyone who was looking forward to finally returning to Japan after the Japanese government’s announcement was sadly wrong.
 The ban on entry to 106 countries has been lifted.
-Not a new regulation per se, as foreign students, researchers and business travelers have been allowed to enter Japan again since March 1.
+Not a new regulation per se, as foreign students, scholars and business travelers have been allowed to enter Japan again since March 1.
 Tourists should continue to be patient.
-It remains to be seen when the tourists will be allowed to enter the country again.
-We will keep you updated!
+It remains to be seen when the tourists will be allowed to enter the country again. will keep you posted!

 “Award-winning music trailblazer.
 Gamer.
 Lifelong alcohol enthusiast.
 Thinker.
 Passionate analyst.”